vimalmenon/frontend.vimalmenon.com/README.md

 - [ ] Move links, tmux, vim to blog
 - [ ] Move links to admin
 - [ ] Show Breadcrumbs
-- [ ] Navigate to correspondign page
+- [ ] Navigate to correspondign page from blogs
 - [ ] Fix the link colors

 #### Issues